Last updated: August 2026

 - Refinery and energy work: Citgo, Flint Hills Resources, Valero Bill Greehey Refinery, and Eagle Ford Shale logistics create higher-severity jobsite and hot-work questions.

-- Hurricane and Named-Storm concerns: The 2026 South Texas Hurricane Guide confirms hurricane season runs June 1 through November 30, with peak Texas coast threat from August through September.
+- Hurricane and Named-Storm concerns: The 2026 South Texas Hurricane Guide from the National Weather Service states that hurricane season starts June 1 and ends November 30 and that the peak threat for the Texas coast exists from August through September.
 Carriers and contract owners may scrutinize wind, water intrusion, and Named-Storm wording on coastal jobs.

 - Downtown bayfront and Padre Island property values: High-value commercial and residential work can increase claim severity.